 I want to come on a course, but the dates don’t work for me.

-Why not sign up for our newsletter to hear about new dates.
+You can sign up for our newsletter to hear about new dates.
 Or get together with a group of 6 or more others and email us or call us on 023 9221 5355 to find a suitable time for us to come to you and tailor the course to your needs.

 How many clean coaching sessions will I need?

-At Clean Learning we encourage our clients to decide for themselves how many sessions they need, as they go along.
+We encourage our clients to decide for themselves how many sessions they need, as they go along.
 We work from the premise that everyone is different and that what works for one person may not work for another - including the number of sessions you need and how often.

 How soon can I start my coaching?